-Floating measure of Wage Price Index (75%) and Consumer Price Index (25%)
+- Floating measure of Wage Price Index (75%) and Consumer Price Index (25%) - 3.00%

-The floating measure is based on the June quarter Wage Price Index (WPI) and Consumer Price Index (CPI) which are normally published by mid-August by the Australian Bureau of Statistics.
+The floating measure is based on the June quarter Wage Price Index (WPI) and Consumer Price Index (CPI) over a 12-month period which are normally published by mid-August by the Australian Bureau of Statistics.
 The department confirms the indexation rate for the year shortly thereafter.

-In 2024, SRS indexation was initially set to 3.9%, based on estimates from the Mid-Year Economic and Fiscal Outlook (MYEFO) 2023-24 released in December 2023.
-The final WPI for the June quarter was 4.1% and CPI was 3.8%, resulting in a final 2024 SRS indexation of 4.0%.
+In 2024, WPI for the June quarter was 4.1% and CPI for the June quarter was 3.8%, resulting in a final 2024 indexation of 4.0%.

-In 2025, SRS indexation has been initially set to 3.1% (estimated based on Budget 2024-25).
+In 2025, indexation has been initially set to 3.1%, based on CPI and WPI estimates from the Mid-Year Economic and Fiscal Outlook (MYEFO) 2024-25 released in December 2024.

-1.7 COMMONWEALTH SHARE OF SRS
+7. COMMONWEALTH SHARE OF SRS

-As noted above, under the existing legislation the Australian Government intends to fund every nongovernment school at 80% of their Schooling Resource Standard (SRS) funding entitlement by 2029.
-This means that some schools have transitioned up to 80% and some are still transitioning down to 80% of their SRS entitlement.

-Independent schools would have been above or below 80% of the Schooling Resource Standard (SRS) due to the settings of previous government funding models.
+As noted above, under the existing legislation the Australian Government intends to fund every non-government school at 80% of their SRS funding entitlement by 2029.
+Individual Independent school funding entitlements would have been above or below 80% of the SRS due to the settings of previous government funding models.